 First Night in Downtown Tacoma’s Theater District

 Families south of Seattle and in Tacoma have made First Night a New Year’s Eve tradition for over 20 years!
-It doesn’t begin until 6:30 p.m., but if you’re willing to keep the kiddos up a little bit late, or if you have older kids, everyone in your brood will enjoy strolling around this (alcohol-free) arts-centered New Year’s Eve festival.
-The main event kicks off with the Last Mile Fun Run at 6 p.m. and is followed by a participatory parade that includes marching bands, costumes, masks and giant puppets.
-As the parade ends music, dance, laughter fire and magic will light up 20 different stages and spaces until midnight.
-See the dozens of activities and performances that are just for kids online.
-Bonus: Kids 10 and older can purchase a $10 limited edition button and receive free admission on December 31 to three downtown Tacoma art museums including the Tacoma Museum of Glass, Tacoma Art Museum, and Children’s Museum of Tacoma as well as free admission to Tacoma’s Franciscan Polar Plaza ice skating rink.
-December 31.
+It doesn’t begin until 6 p.m., but if you’re willing to keep the kiddos up a little bit late, or if you have older kids, everyone in your brood will enjoy strolling around this (alcohol-free) arts-centered New Year’s Eve festival.
+The main event kicks off with a participatory parade that includes marching bands, costumes, masks and giant puppets.
+As the parade ends music, dance, laughter fire and magic light up 20 different stages and spaces until midnight.
+Note: The outdoor events are free to all festival goers.
+Dec.
+31, 2014 from 6 p.m.-midnight.
 Tacoma.
-Free.
+Outdoor activities free; access to indoor performances $10 to $15.
 Event details.

 We’d love to hear how you’re spending New Year’s Eve with your kids this year?
 Share with us in the comments below!